Mask guidance divides parents heading into new school year

 Kanter urges families to vaccinate all eligible children.
 He said the argument that they rarely get severely ill from COVID-19 is becoming outdated.

-“As an absolute number, we are seeing younger individuals and kids get sicker in higher numbers and get more severe numbers with delta than they have before,” he said.
+“As an absolute number, we are seeing younger individuals and kids get sicker in higher numbers and get more severe numbers with delta than they have before,” Kanter said.

 Young people themselves have been wrestling with misinformation and vaccine hesitancy among parents and peers.